-Episode 144: Legislating at the State Level with Representative Jen SchultzJun 17, 2022
+Legislating at the State Level with Representative Jen SchultzJun 17, 2022

-In this episode, Sharon talks to Minnesota State Legislator Jen Schultz.
+National news focuses on a broad range of topics, but what are politics really like closer to home?
+Sharon talks to Minnesota State Legislator Jen Schultz.
 Jen is currently running for Congress, and is also an educator who has taught economics at the University of Minnesota Duluth for about twenty years.
 Rep Schultz talks about the ins and outs of working in state government: how budgets are set as well as how bills are written, introduced, prioritized, and voted on.
 She touches topics like model legislation, which is when a state reviews bills that have passed in other states and looks at ways to adapt it to their state, how state legislators work together across the aisle, and what they do when the session has wrapped for the season (there’s a lot of door knocking involved).
 Shifting gears, Sharon and Rep. Schultz talk about her current run for Congress, how she plans to bring her state expertise to the federal level, and the value women bring to political office.

 Links to Full Episode: